ktrnthsnr/Book-Search-Engine/README.md

 ## Installations for this MERN application

-- Prereq: install VSCode, Node.js, and MongoDB
+- Prereq: install to your desktop VSCode, Node.js, and MongoDB
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
     - Server